salcedoe/MtMdocs/docs/matlabBasics/Strings.md

 ## String Array Functions

 MATLAB has many functions to manipulate and process string arrays.
-You can find a list of them on the  <a href="MATLAB:web(fullfile(docroot, 'matlab/characters-and-strings.html?s_tid=CRUX_lftnav'))">Characters and String Reference Page</a>.
+You can find a list of them on the [Characters and Strings Documentation page][char-strings-doc]{target="_blank"}.
 These functions are grouped into the following categories:

 - Create, Concatenate, Convert
 - Determine Type and Properties